bizop/quantum-resistant-cryptography/README.md

 ## Abstract

 This white paper and corresponding code presents a quantum-resistant encryption scheme based on the Learning with Errors (LWE) problem.
 The scheme utilizes a public-key cryptosystem that is believed to be secure against quantum computer attacks.
-The encryption and decryption processes are described in detail, along with the mathematical notations and concepts used in the implementation.
+The encryption and decryption processes are described in detail, along with the mathematical framework and mechanics used in the implementation.
 The proposed scheme demonstrates the feasibility of achieving quantum-resistant encryption using the LWE problem and provides a foundation for further research and development in the field of post-quantum cryptography.

 ## Introduction